Skip to main content

 5. Database data

-For the Decision Center rule projects, scripts are provided to migrate the data into a new database schema.
+For the Decision Center rule projects, scripts are provided to migrate the data into a new database schema (to be created in the same database).
 Refer to the documentation at WebSphere Operational Decision Management V7.5 > Migrating from JRules > Migrating from JRules V7 > Migrating the Rule Team Server database for more details.

 For the Rule Execution Server RuleApps, no data migration is required between V7.X/V8.X versions.